imbue/laravel-active/readme.md

 # Laravel Active
-Laravel Active is a helper package for Laravel that makes it easy to recognize if the current path is active.
+Laravel Active is a package for Laravel that makes it easy to recognize if the current path or route is active.

 ## Requirements
 - Laravel >=5.5